 Business for Society

-We are members of the Business for Society Platform, the largest professional organisation focused on spreading CSR principles and sustainable business in the Czech Republic.
+We are members of the Business for Society Alliance, the largest professional organisation focused on spreading CSR principles and sustainable business in the Czech Republic.
 It is an association of socially responsible companies that are sensitive to their business environment and whose management involves approaches respecting the needs of society, employees, customers and the environment.

 We are a knowledge-based organisation and want to develop and learn faster than others.
 We systematically aim to develop and share our knowledge to be able to offer our clients highest quality services.
 We have introduced knowledge management principles and the appropriate IT systems.
 We continuously develop a culture of sharing and learn from each other.
 We want to assure that our employees can find the necessary know-how at the right time and that they are able to use it in the appropriate context.

 - be aware what you can and cannot share